jonashackt/ansible-windows-docker-springboot/README.md

 Now get yourself a coffee.
 This will take some time ;)

-##### Add the box and run it
+#### Add the box and run it

-After successful packer build, you can add the box to your Vagrant installation:
+After successful packer build, you can init the Vagrant box (and receive a Vagrantfile):
 ```
-vagrant box add windows_docker windows_docker_virtualbox.box
+vagrant init windows_2016_docker_virtualbox.box
 ```

-If everything went fine, fire up your Windows 10/Server 2016 box:
+Now fire up your Windows Server 2016 box:

 ```
 vagrant up